Electroblob77/Wizardry-Wiki/Configuration.md

 _Options that are specific to each player; these have no effect in the config file on a server._

 #### Spell HUD Position
 Determines the position of the spell HUD.
 Valid positions are 'Bottom left', 'Top left', 'Top right' and 'Bottom right' (without quotes).
+The default value is 'Top left'.

 #### Show Summoned Creature Names
+Determines whether summoned creatures show nameplates above their heads.
+If set to true, summoned creatures will show a nameplate with the name of the owner and the name of the creature, for example, 'Steve's Zombie'.
+The default value is true.

 #### Enable Shift-Scrolling
+Determines whether spells can be switched between by sneaking and scrolling with the mouse wheel.
+The default value is true.

+_N.B.
+This does not affect the keybindings for spell switching; those can be disabled in the controls menu if desired by setting them to NONE._

 ---
 ## Resistances